Welcome to the

 Have your parameters firmly in mind – like a job description for an employee – then look for plants that fit the requirements.

-For example: I need a native plant, that adds purple to the late summer planting mix. (either with flower or foliage) that stands at least 18 inches tall.
+For example, I need a native plant that adds purple to the late summer planting mix. (either with flower or foliage) that stands at least 18 inches tall.
 It needs to tolerate dry fast draining soil and survive the winters in Boston.

 By taking a few minutes to think through what you need to achieve your vision, three things will happen.
-1) you will be more focussed and less inclined towards impulse buys at the garden center.
+1) you will be more focused and less inclined towards impulse buys at the garden center.
 2) Your plant choices will radically improve and 3) you will be able to quickly learn new useful plants and ask better questions.

 The plant I described above could be a purple coneflower – but it could also be ‘Baby Joe’ Dwarf Joe Pye Weed (if the cone flower is unavailable)

-In fact if I just enter “purple native plant zone 5 full sun” into google it starts to narrow down my list of plants for me and it reminds me of plant options I can use in the garden design that I might have forgotten or overlooked.
+In fact, if I just enter “purple native plant zone 5 full sun” into Google, it starts to narrow down my list of plants for me, and it reminds me of plant options I can use in the garden design that I might have forgotten or overlooked.

-The bottom line is this – you need to stop shopping for plants and then trying to find a place to put them (I talk about the horrors of being a Plop and Drop Gardener here)- instead work from a job description and then find the right candidates that will succeed and thrive in their new position.
+The bottom line is this – you need to stop shopping for plants and then trying to find a place to put them (I talk about the horrors of being a Plop and Drop Gardener here)- instead, work from a job description and then find the right candidates that will succeed and thrive in their new position.

 Building and Installing the Garden